 Physical Education in Key Stage 4 develops students' competence and confidence to take part in a range of physical activities that will hopefully become a central part of their lives, both in and out of school.
 Our PE curriculum enables all students to enjoy and succeed in many kinds of physical activity.
 Students will work as individuals, in groups and in teams, developing concepts of fairness and of personal and social responsibility.
 They take on different roles and responsibilities, including leadership, coaching and officiating.
 Through the range of experiences that PE offers, students will learn how to be effective in competitive, creative and challenging situations.
 Discovering what they like to do will help students make informed choices about lifelong physical activity.

 Activities at KS4 range from; Football, Rugby, Netball, Hockey, Swimming, Fitness, Basketball, Volleyball, Trampolining, Athletics and Rounders.
+There is also the opportunity to take part in both the Dof E and Junior sports leaders award schemes.

-Contact: Mr F Marsden
+Contact: Mr F Marsden (fmarsden@stjohnsschoolcyprus.com)